Taeir/metaborg-solidity-1/README.md

 Taico Aerts, Delft University of Technology

 ## Documentation
-A detailed overview of the different aspects of this language definition can be found in (docs/Documentation.md)[docs/Documentation.md].
+An overview of the different aspects of this language definition can be found in (docs/Documentation.md)[docs/Documentation.md].

+A report describing the development of the language definition can be found in (docs/Report.pdf)[docs/Report.pdf].

+The slides that were used for the workshop can be found in (docs/Slides.pdf)[docs/Slides.pdf].

 ## Instructions
 To install the plugin: